OmegaCrack/transport_management_system/README.md

 To enable SMS notifications:

-1. Sign up for a [Twilio](https://www.twilio.com/) account
+1. Sign up for an [Africa's Talking](https://africastalking.com/) account
-2. Get your Account SID and Auth Token
+2. Get your API username and API key from the dashboard
-3. Update your `.env` file with Twilio credentials
+3. Update your `.env` file with Africa's Talking credentials
+4. Set up your sender ID in the Africa's Talking dashboard
-4. Ensure users have a valid phone number in their profile
+5. Ensure users have a valid phone number in their profile (with country code, e.g., +2547XXXXXXXX)

 ### Email Notifications